SakethMadhav/Life-OS/docs/03-AI-feature-and-Responsible-AI.md

 - Weekly Progress Review
 - AI Chat Assistant

----

-## 2. Why AI Is Useful
+## Why AI Is Useful

 Traditional productivity tools primarily store information and require users to decide what to do next.

-LIFE OS AI uses AI to provide additional decision support.

-### AI Value

-The AI is designed to:
+AI can help users by:

-- Prioritize tasks
+- Prioritizing tasks
-- Identify patterns
+- Identifying patterns
-- Generate personalized recommendations
+- Generating personalized recommendations
-- Provide proactive guidance
+- Providing proactive guidance
-- Reduce decision fatigue
+- Reducing decision fatigue

-### Product Principle

-> AI should help users move from information and intentions to meaningful action.

-The objective is not simply to automate productivity features, but to provide context-aware guidance based on the user's goals, behaviour, and preferences.
+The objective is to provide context-aware guidance rather than generic productivity advice.

 ---

-## 3. AI Capabilities Used
+# 2. Type of AI Capability Used

 | AI Capability | Purpose |
 |---|---|